The Shipping Law Review: Cayman Islands

 iii Enforcement of foreign judgments and arbitral awards

-Foreign judgments may be enforced in the Cayman Islands by action at common law or, in the case of certain Australian judgments, by registration under the Foreign Judgments Reciprocal Enforcement Law (1996 Revision) (FJREL), which codifies the common law rules relating to enforcement.
+Foreign judgments may be enforced in the Cayman Islands by action at common law or, in the case of certain Australian judgments, by registration under the Foreign Judgments Reciprocal Enforcement Act (1996 Revision) (FJREA), which codifies the common law rules relating to enforcement.
 However, as the statutory provisions currently apply only to judgments of certain Australian courts, they are of little practical relevance.
 The procedure for registration of Australian judgments is briefly summarised below.

 Common law enforcement of foreign judgment

-The enforcement of foreign money judgments at common law is based upon the principle that the judgment of a foreign court of competent jurisdiction imposes upon the judgment debtor (i.e., the unsuccessful litigant) an obligation to pay the sum for which judgment has been given.
-Consequently, the Cayman Islands courts will enforce a foreign judgment even though the relevant foreign court would not enforce a Cayman Islands judgment in similar circumstance.
+The enforcement of foreign money judgments at common law is based on the principle that the judgment of a foreign court of competent jurisdiction imposes on the judgment debtor (i.e., the unsuccessful litigant) an obligation to pay the sum for which judgment has been given.
+Consequently, the Cayman Islands courts will enforce a foreign judgment even though the relevant foreign court would not enforce a Cayman Islands judgment in similar circumstances.
 Importantly, the Cayman Islands courts will not enquire into the merits of the original action, nor will they conduct an enquiry aimed at establishing that the legal system of the foreign country meets basic standards of justice.
 Furthermore, the Cayman Islands courts will not review the measure of damages or compensation and seek to substitute their own judgment for that of the foreign court.

 A foreign money judgment may be enforced by action at common law provided that it meets certain criteria: